-There's A Long, Ignominous Trail Of Bans, Registries, Forced Relocation
+There's A Long, Ignominous Trail Of Bans, Registries And Forced Relocation

 Executive Order 12172: Iranian Hostage Crisis

-In November 1979, seven months after the Iranian Revolution, the American embassy in Tehran was overrun by a mob estimated at 3,000 people.
+In November 1979, seven months after the Islamic Revolution, the American Embassy in Tehran was overrun by a mob estimated at 3,000 people.
 They took 66 hostages, holding 52 for more than a year.

 In response, President Jimmy Carter signed several executive orders targeting Iran and its U.S. interests.
 Executive Order 12172 focused on Iranian nationals in the U.S.